 I understand some of the criticisms of this show.
 For a Netflix series meant to be binged in one sitting, I couldn’t tell you what the ongoing story was in season 1.
 King Zog is looking for the elixir of life so he can live forever but TWIST, it’s actually to restore his wife who DOUBLE TWIST, is actually evil.

-My problem with this show compared to Futurama is that with Futurama taking place in the future1, there are more creative avenues to randomly invent things to drive the plot of any episode they wanted to write whereas Disenchantment takes place in an era where technology is pretty defined so they have to make up magic all-knowing orbs and shit.
+My problem with this show compared to Futurama is that with Futurama taking place in the future[1. that might be the worst sentence I’ve ever written.], there are more creative avenues to randomly invent things to drive the plot of any episode they wanted to write whereas Disenchantment takes place in an era where technology is pretty defined so they have to make up magic all-knowing orbs and shit.

 But who cares?